ibm-cloud-docs/databases-for-mongodb-gen2/learn-performance.md

 Many of the MongoDB utilities and commands need the [Cluster Monitor](https://www.mongodb.com/docs/manual/reference/built-in-roles/#mongodb-authrole-clusterMonitor){: .external} role to execute.
 It is not part of the `admin` default role set.
 [Grant the Cluster Monitor role](/docs/databases-for-mongodb?topic=databases-for-mongodb-user-management#the-admin-user) to the `admin` user on your deployment.
 {: .tip}

-For more information, see the [Best Practices blog post](https://www.ibm.com/blog/best-practices-for-mongodb-on-the-ibm-cloud/).